Undergraduate Research Opportunities

-- Business Plan Competitions
+Business Plan Competitions

 - Similar to case competitions, Fisher also fields several teams of students each year to participate in competitions for development of new business plan proposals.
 Fisher's Center for Entrepreneurship hosts an annual $100,000 Business Plan Competition.

 - Colloquia, Seminars, Speakers

 - Fisher frequently hosts a variety of colloquia, seminars, and speakers on a wide range of business issues.
-For upcoming events, students are encouraged to periodically check the Headlines in the Fisher Homepage for more information.
+For upcoming events, students are encouraged to periodically check the Fisher home page for more information.
 The weekly Burns Colloquium brings Accounting and Management Information Systems faculty, doctoral students, and visiting scholars together to discuss their current research.
 The colloquia are open to undergraduates.